m-marini/scalarl/docs/BaseNNQLearning.md

 # Base NN QLearning

-In this base solution we consider a NN that learns the Q(s,a) function with single step forward.
+In this base solution we consider a NN that learns the Q(s, a) function with single step forward.

 The NN architecture has 4 layers